 The objective of the BWQM study is to measure water quality changes after wastewater discharges were transferred offshore to Massachusetts Bay.
-The evaluation of water quality changes due to the transfer of discharges offshore will be assessed through measurement of nutrient and chlorophyll concentrations, among others.
-The most frequent samples are collected at the nearfield stations, where outfall effects are most likely.
-Farfield stations serve as reference stations as well as documenting the spatial extent of any change due to the outfall.
+Changes will be assessed through measurement of nutrient and chlorophyll concentrations, among others.
+Samples are collected near the outfall where outfall effects are most likely, as well as at more distant stations which serve as reference stations and document the spatial extent of any change due to the outfall.